 Arrays with DFDL Expressions

-If the value of a DFDL property of an array element is given by a DFDL Expression, then the expression must be re-evaluated for each instance of the element.
+If the value of a DFDL property of an array element (other than occursCount) is given by a DFDL Expression, then the expression must be re-evaluated for each occurrence of the element.

 Calculated Value Properties.